craftweg/website/priv/posts/2021-03-12-building-tuist-as-a-platform.md

 ---
 title: 'Building Tuist as a platform'
-categories: ['platform', 'tuist', 'open source']
+tags: ['platform', 'tuist', 'open source']
 ---

 Having seen Shopify acting as an e-commerce platform that developers can extend made me think whether the same idea would be applicable to Tuist.